aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/update-font-properties/_index.md

 |Underline|Underline|Specifies the type of underline applied to the font.|
 |UnderlineColor|Color|Specifies the color of the underline applied to the font.|

-You can use **cURL** command-line tool to access Aspose.Words web services easily.
-The following example shows how to make calls to Cloud API with cURL.
+You can use **cURL** and **Postman** to access Aspose.Words Cloud API.
+The following examples demonstate how to do it.
+Please refer to the <a href="/words/getting-started/quickstart/">instructions</a> to get a 'JWT_TOKEN' for authorization.
 Feel free to download and explore sample input [SampleWordDocument.docx](SampleWordDocument.docx) and output [ResultWordDocument.docx](ResultWordDocument.docx) files designed to act as a demonstration and let you figure out the details quickly.

 {{< nosnippet >}}
 {{< tabs tabTotal="3" tabID="1" tabName1="cURL Request" tabName2="Postman Request" tabName3="Server Response" >}}